 Foundation for Rural & Regional Renewal

-FRRR’s Disaster Resilience and Recovery Fund accepts donations and grants which will support the needs that often emerge 12-18 months after a disaster event.
+FRRR has the capacity to accept donations for local and regional organisations and has a Disaster Resilience and Recovery Fund.
+This fund accepts donations and grants and uses the interest only to support the needs that often emerge 12-18 months after a disaster event.
 This includes support for fatigued volunteer leaders, repairing vital community infrastructure and ensuring psychological support is available.

 There is no doubt in our minds that these catastrophic fires and the drought are linked to climate change.
 A well-resourced, planned and urgent response to climate change and these major disasters needs to be developed.